-Fraction to Mixed with Circle Models uses circles to demonstrate renaming fractions from fraction form to mixed form.
+With Fraction to Mixed with Circles Designer you can design fractions examples that use circle models to picture renaming fractions from fraction form to mixed form.

 A mixed fraction is a fraction greater than one (1) that has a whole number part and a fraction number part, such as 1 3/4.